 Hawai‘i Electric Light expects its full smart grid implementation to largely follow the approaches used on O‘ahu and Maui.

-Initially, Hawai‘i Electric Light plans to implement AMI by 2017, including a build-out of a utility WAN network infrastructure (through a project separate from the smart grid), while introducing VVO to deliver immediate benefits to its customers.
-The utility also plans to implement a Customer Energy Portal, Prepay, and Direct Load Control and Dynamic Pricing programs, plus the first phase of Distribution automation to better manage outages.
+Initially, Hawai‘i Electric Light plans to implement AMI by 2017, including a build-out of a utility WAN network infrastructure (through a project separate from the smart grid), while introducing CVR to deliver immediate benefits to its customers together with the first phase of Distribution Automation with fault circuit indicators (FCIs) to better manage outages, and the Direct Load Control (DLC) program.
+The utility then plans to implement a Customer Energy Portal, Prepay, full CVR, and the Dynamic Pricing program.

-After 2018, Hawai‘i Electric Light plans to roll out the second phase of its Distribution automation plan while continuing to sustain existing implementations.
+After 2018, Hawai‘i Electric Light plans to roll out the second phase of its Distribution Automation plan with FCIs while continuing to sustain existing implementations.